wansaleh/qv-ngnew/README.md

-qv-ng-new: QuranVue, with AngularJS Seed flavor.
+qv-ngnew: QuranVue, with AngularJS.
+Using Cary Landholt's [AngularFun](https://github.com/CaryLandholt/AngularFun) base project.

+Run:

+- `rake` for watchers

-Run rake for webserver (port 9292) and CoffeeScript and Compass watchers.
-Also Livereload.
+- `rake s` for webserver (http://localhost:9292) and watchers.
+Also runs guard-reload.